Category Theory of Symbolic Dynamics: Properties of the Symbolic Categories

 Let then $k : T \to X$ be any morphism, and recall the definition of the base change functor $k^* : \Sub(X) \to \Sub(T)$.
 Now, the pullback $k^*(f) : Y \times_X T \to T$ is the second projection from the fiber product $\{ (y,t) \in Y \times T \;|\; k(t) = y \}$, and thus isomorphic to the inclusion of $k^{-1}(Y)$ into $T$.
 Then, the union of the pullbacks of $f$ and $g$ is isomorphic to the inclusion of $k^{-1}(Y) \cup k^{-1}(Z)$ into $T$, and the pullback of their union to the inclusion of $k^{-1}(Y \cup Z)$ into $T$, and since preimages commute with unions, these are the same subobject. \end{proof}

-We also note that in finitely complete categories (which K(2/3) are), every pair of subobjects $f : Y \to X$ and $g : Z \to X$ of $X$ has a greatest lower bound, given by their pullback, which is preserved by the base change maps.
-In our case, this corresponds to the intersection of subshifts, and indeed SFTs and sofic shifts are closed under intersection.
+We also note that in finitely complete categories (which K(2/3/4) are), every pair of subobjects $f : Y \to X$ and $g : Z \to X$ of $X$ has a greatest lower bound, given by their pullback, which is preserved by the base change maps.
+In our case, this corresponds to the intersection of subshifts, and indeed the classes of SFTs, sofic shifts and all subshift are closed under intersection.

-Next, we study the extensiveness of K2 and K3.
+Next, we study the extensiveness of K(2/3/4).
 This property intuitively corresponds to the existence of all disjoint unions as well-behaved coproducts.
-Since both K2 and K3 have coproducts that are set-theoretically disjoint unions, we should expect them to be extensive, and again this is indeed the case.
+Since all three categories have coproducts that are set-theoretically disjoint unions, we should expect them to be extensive, and again this is indeed the case.